Edoardo Mapelli Mozzi: Cricket Builds Hope

-Mapelli Mozzi is a co-founder of the British-Rwandan charity "Cricket Builds Hope", which aims to use cricket as "a tool for positive social change" in Rwanda.
+Mapelli Mozzi is a co-founder of the British-Rwandan charity "Cricket Builds Hope", which aims to use cricket as "a tool for positive social change" in Rwanda, East Africa.
 Previously known as the Rwanda Cricket Stadium Foundation (RCSF), the charity was founded in 2011 to build Rwanda's first grass wicket cricket ground, now known as Gahanga International Cricket Stadium.
-Mapelli Mozzi's stepfather Christopher Shale came up with the idea for the charity but died before he could get it off the ground.
-Shale's family and friends set up the foundation after his death; Mapelli Mozzi's half-brother, Alby Shale, is on the board of trustees.
-The charity's patrons are Jonathan Agnew, Brian Lara, Heather Knight, Ebony-Jewel Rainford-Brent, Sam Billings and Makhaya Ntini.
-In 2012, Mapelli Mozzi cycled 100 km overnight in London in the Nightrider Challenge to raise funds for the foundation.
+Mapelli Mozzi's stepfather Christopher Shale (1954–2001), British businessman and a Conservative politician came up with the idea for the charity but died before he could get it off the ground.
+Shale's family and friends set up the foundation after his death; Mapelli Mozzi's maternal half-brother, Albemarle "Alby" Shale (born 1991), is on the board of trustees.
+There are six charity's patrons.
+They are: Jonathan Agnew, Brian Lara, Heather Knight, Ebony Rainford-Brent, Sam Billings and Makhaya Ntini.
+In 2012, Mapelli Mozzi cycled 100 km overnight in London in the Nightrider Challenge to raise funds for the Cricket Builds Hope foundation.